wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 ===================================
 The keybrd_DH library is an extension of the [keybrd library](https://github.com/wolfv6/keybrd) for emulating the DataHand keyboard.

+## Layer scheme
+The layer scheme is based on the DataHand keyboard described in DataHandProIIUserGuide.pdf. todo explain

 ## Code_Layer class naming conventions
 Code_Layer class names are concatenations of "Code_", layer name, and persistence.
 Persistence is one of: